 Pre application advice

-Due to the coronavirus pandemic and the very high number of planning applications being received, we are not currently providing a pre-application advice service.
+Due to the very high number of planning applications being received, we are not currently providing a pre-application advice service.

 What is pre-application advice?